tokenika/tokenika.github.io/reviews/byteball/index.md

 Blockless design is simpler because there are no blocks, there are only transactions.
 Users just add their transactions to the end of the DAG themselves, they don't have to wait when miners create a new block and there is no guesswork whether miners will include your transaction in the block.

 The consensus algorithm used to protect from double-spends is based on establishing a total order within the DAG.
-This is achieved by selecting a chain, called main chain, which gravitates towards units issued by commonly recognized reputable users — witnesses.
+This is achieved by selecting a chain, called main chain, which gravitates towards units issued by commonly recognized reputable users: witnesses.
 See the [white paper](https://byteball.org/Byteball.pdf) for details.

 ## Core features